nonysingh/Modern-Time-Series-Forecasting-with-Python/README.md

 Then run the below in python:
 import kagglehub
-# Download latest version
+Download latest version:
 path = kagglehub.dataset_download("jeanmidev/smart-meters-in-london")
 this will download the data on your local system in .cache\kagglehub\datasets\jeanmidev\smart-meters-in-london\versions\21  -> pick the data from here

 -------------------------------------------------------------------------
 ## Method 1: Automated Download
 1. Activate the environment using conda activate modern_ts